-1-5 credits Prerequisite: admission to the Graduate School.
+Prerequisite: admission to the Graduate School.
 (May be repeated.
 May not be used to meet undergraduate or graduate major requirements in psychology.)
 Group studies of special topics in psychology.

-601,2 PSYCHOLOGICAL RESEARCH USING QUANTITATIVE AND COMPUTER METHODS I AND II
+601.2 PSYCHOLOGICAL RESEARCH USING QUANTITATIVE AND

-4 credits each Sequential prerequisite: graduate standing in psychology or the collaborative doctoral program in counseling psychology or special nondegree students with permission.
-Psychologial research problem applying quantitative and computer methods.
-Topics include research design, sampling, controls, threats to validity, hypotheses testing, psychological measurement, error, robustness and power.
+COMPUTER METHODS I AND II 4 credits each Sequential prerequisite: graduate standing in psychology or the collaborative doctoral program in counseling psychological exact and an ondegree students with permission.
+Psychological research problem applying quantitative and computer methods.
+Topics include research design, sampling, controls, threats to validity, hypotheses testing, psychological measurement, error, robustness and power